 Now, if you are interested in learning about how Silicon Valley looked before the tech industry was introduced, then I suggest you visit the San Mateo County History Museum in Redwood City, CA. The SMC History Museum is an innovative, regional history center located in the County Courthouse, which was built in 1910 and where exhibitions depict the rich history of the Peninsula.

-The San Mateo County History Museum reopened its doors on October 20, 2020, and they are now open Tuesday - Sunday from 10:00 AM to 4:00 PM.
+The San Mateo County History Museum will reopen on March 24, 2021, and they are now open Tuesday - Sunday from 10:00 AM to 4:00 PM.
 Admission is $6 for adults, seniors, and students.
 Children 5 & under are free.
 Visit their website for more information, guidelines for visitors, and to buy tickets.

 If you are an art lover like I am, then you will love the Sanchez Art Center in Pacifica, CA. This art center provides exhibitions by emerging and established California artists, as well as education and outreach programs designed to make art accessible to people of all ages and backgrounds.